jakubbilko/CookieBox/README.md

 autocss - when set to true, this will set some basic css for the bar (make it fixed and positioned on the top)

-coookiename - the name of the cookie that determines wether the bar has been shown on the site, use a unique name for each site
+coookiename - the name of the cookie that determines whether the bar has been shown on the site, use a unique name for each site